(Last updated 2018-07-08) (My latest ISS SSTV Video)

-SSTV mode PD180 will be used.
-PD180 takes about 3 minutes to send an image.
+In 2017 they switched from using SSTV mode PD180 to PD120.
+With PD180 it takes about 3 minutes to send an image.
+With PD120 it takes about 2 minutes to send an image.

 An ISS pass that goes right overhead (90 degrees elevation), lasts about 10 minutes.
 ISS SSTV transmit time and off time are usually setup to provide the radio with a 50% duty cycle (only transmit half the time so the radio doesn’t overheat).
-With image transmission taking three minutes, off time will probably be three minutes as well.
+With image transmission taking two minutes, off time will probably be two minutes as well.

-In this case you would be able to receive two complete images like this:
+In this case you would be able to receive three images like this:

 minute, image TX/off